 Under this category we will focus on mental health support and work to improve attendance.
+We will also use funding to improve the opportunities that children have access to such as subsidising the residential trip to Robinwood, providing opportunities for children to develop their interests and paying for educational visits for those children entitled to PP to ensure all children have those wider opportunities.
 The EEF recommends that 25% of pupil premium is used to support this.

-Budgeted cost: £14,970
+Budgeted cost: £13,665